What Tools Do I Need to Teach English Online?

 If your school doesn’t offer this, there are other options available to you.
 Skype used to be very popular, but Zoom is becoming more so these days, probably because it offers a lot more by way of interactivity.
 Either works fine, you’ll just need to check them both out and see which one suits your needs best.

-If you’re lucky, your school might provide you with your lesson materials.
+If you’re lucky, your school might provide you with your lesson materials for teaching English online.
 This means you don’t need to worry about a thing besides showing up and teaching.
 Of course, you’ll look over the materials before the lesson but you won’t need to make time to plan your lesson or source materials.

 If you do, there are tons of different sites to help you out.
 Some of them are subscription sites but there is still a lot of free materials available to you.
 Here are a few of our favourite sites: